ryankeefe92/Episodes/README.md

 #### Looks for higher-quality versions of already-downloaded episodes
 By default, Episodes searches online for the highest-quality file it can find for each episode, in terms of both video and audio.
 If it can only find a low quality version at first (say 480p with stereo audio), it will download that one but continue looking for higher-quality versions of any episode that has not yet been deleted from your iTunes library (this feature can be disabled if the user is concerned with saving storage space).
 If Episodes finds a higher-quality version (say 720p with Dolby Digital 5.1 audio), it will download it and replace the original with it in iTunes.
 If the original, lower-quality episode has already been partially watced, Episodes will transfer the bookmark to the higher-quality version so you can resume watching the higher-quality version right where you left off in the original.

+#
 I've been working on this app as a hobby since 2007 and I'm constantly making improvements to it.
 Check the "issues" section of this repository to see the fixes and features I have planned for the future, and let me know what you'd like to see.
-Happy viewing!!
+Happy viewing!

 I have included the executable .app file with each release so you don't need to install from source unless you want to.